Abim-Bola/African-Literature/README.md

 * Can be used for your book reading app, etc.

 # Accessing the API
-Make a get request to http://Africa/Literature for all the literature in the api.<br/>
+Make a get request to https://africa-literature-api-project.herokuapp.com/africa/literature for all the literature in the api.<br/>
-Make a post request to http://Africa/add-Literature

 # Technology
 This api was created using: